-Finally, change the Language menu to Java and make sure the Use legacy android.support libraries option is turned off before clicking on Finish to initiate the project creation process.
+Finally, change the Language menu to Java and click on Finish to initiate the project creation process.

 3.5 Modifying the Example Application

 At this point, Android Studio has created a minimal example application project and opened the main window.